Strathclyde-EQOP/Vernier-Current-Driver/README.md

 # Citing

-When citing this work in an academic paper, please cite the [paper]() as you normally would.
+When citing this work in an academic context, please cite the paper as you normally would.

 Outside of academic work, please link directly to this GitHub repo.

-Lastly, if you make one and you like it (or don't like it!), we could love to know!
+Lastly, if you make one and you like it (or don't like it), we could love to know!

 # Authors